New Art, Makeup Favorites, & Some Design Drama

 What Caught My Eye – Clothing

-I recently posted a round-up of Spring 2024 Fashion Trends, and of course, right after pressing publish, I fell in love with this sardine tin beaded clutch.
+I recently posted a round-up of Spring 2024 Fashion Trends, and of course, right after pressing publish, I fell in love with this sardine tin beaded clutch (out of stock).
 How perfect is this evening bag for a vacation date night???

-Bella Freud released another iteration of her Ginsberg Is God, Godard Is Dog sweater (and long-sleeve t-shirt).
+Bella Freud released another iteration of her Ginsberg Is God, Godard Is Dog sweater.
 This design became famous years ago when Kate Moss was photographed in it.
 I own it in ivory and I swear, every single time I wear it, people go bonkers.

 Recent Makeup Purchases